stanislavzza/Inter-Rater-Facets/README.md

 Now use the File menu to find and open ui.R in the InterRaterFacets folder.
 Look for a green arrow with "Run App" near the top of the screen.
 Click that to run the app.

-For instructions and implementation notes, see http://highered.blogspot.com/2015/12/inter-rater-facets.html
+For instructions and implementation notes, see the wiki: http://github.com/stanislavzza/Inter-Rater/wiki